 You can file a discrimination charge against your employer if you feel that you have been discriminated against at work since you chose to seek treatment.
 Equal Employment Opportunity Commission.

-For those who are eligible, the Family and Medical Leave Act permits employees to take 12 weeks of unpaid, job-protected leave for specified medical or family reasons.
+For those who are eligible, the Family and Supervised Detox Leave Act permits employees to take 12 weeks of unpaid, job-protected leave for specified supervised detox or family reasons.
 This is within a 12-month time frame.
 This includes the possibility of seeking treatment in a facility for substance abuse.
 Any information your employer receives about you or your treatment is confidential.